1905 Whitby by-election: Candidates

 The local Liberal Association selected 36-year-old Noel Buxton to challenge for the seat.
 In 1896, Buxton acted as Aide-de-Camp to his father during his time as Governor of South Australia.
 He served on the Whitechapel Board of Guardians and Central Unemployment Body, and was a Member of the Home Office Departmental Committee on Lead Poisoning.
 Buxton stood unsuccessfully for Ipswich in 1900.
 He had taken a deep interest in temperance reform and was closely connected with East-end settlement work.

 Despite his interest in temperance reform, Buxton's candidature ran into problems with the Temperance movement who traditionally were supporters of Liberal candidates.
 The executive of the North of England Temperance League protested to the Liberal Party leader Sir Henry Campbell-Bannerman on account of Buxton's supposed brewery interests.
 They threatened the Liberal Party that if they did not withdraw Buxton's candidature, the league would actively oppose him.
 The Liberal Party ignored the threat and Buxton remained as candidate.

 Campaign

 Polling Day was fixed for 1 June 1905.

-Beckett, the Conservative candidate, was happy to support the Unionist Government's 1902 Education Act, despite the fact that it increased rates in parts of the constituency to help pay for Protestant schools.
+Beckett, the Conservative candidate, was happy to support the Unionist Government's Education Act 1902, despite the fact that it increased rates in parts of the constituency to help pay for Protestant schools.
 He claimed that agricultural tenants would benefit from rate relief due to the renewal of the Agricultural Rates Act.
 He was in favour of the Unionist Government's plans to look at introducing trade tariffs.
 He also opposed Home Rule for Ireland.
 Beckett's pro-Protestant positions unsurprisingly won him the endorsement of the Whitby Protestant Electoral Council, who had sent questions to both candidates about issues of their concern.
 Both candidates replies were considered and the council favoured that of Beckett so much that they urged all Whitby's Protestant voters to vote for and campaign for Beckett.